-When you’re waiting out a long airport layover, nothing seems more enticing than the airport lounge.
-With amenities such as free Wi-Fi, drinks, snacks, and glossy magazines that you’ve never seen before (and may never see again), the lounges feel like the answer to most of your air travel annoyances.
-At the very least, they can give you sanctuary from concourse noise and hubbub.
+While you’re waiting out a long layover, nothing seems more enticing than the airport lounge.
+With amenities like free Wi-Fi, drinks, snacks, and glossy magazines, these airport lounges feel like the answer to most of your travel annoyances.
+At the very least, they can give you sanctuary from the concourse noise and hubbub.

-Entrance to most lounges comes gratis with a first- or business-class ticket (and often, for economy-class flyers carrying an active military ID).
+Entrance to most airport lounges usually comes free for those carrying a first- or business-class ticket (and often, for economy-class flyers carrying an active military ID).
 But for the rest of us stuck in the back of the plane, there are ways to gain access to these comfy inner sanctums without shelling out thousands of dollars for an upgrade.
-And when you’re the one sinking into the cushy armchair instead of clamoring for a seat at the gate, you’ll be glad to have a respite from the usual air travel irritations.
+When you’re the one sinking into a cushy armchair instead of clamoring for a seat at the gate, you’ll be glad to have airport lounge access as a respite from the usual airport irritations.

-Following are a few ways that savvy travelers can score airport lounge access, even if their tickets read “coach.”
+Following are a few ways that savvy travelers can get into airport lounges, even if their tickets read “coach.”

-Several airlines sell day passes to their lounges, allowing you to relax in comfort without any long-term commitment.
-At Alaska Airlines, you can buy a one-day pass for the airline’s lounges for $45.
-American, United, and Delta charge $59 for their airport lounge passes.
+Several airlines sell day passes to their airport lounges, allowing you to relax in comfort without a long-term commitment.
+Alaska Airlines sells one-day passes for the airline’s lounges for $50.
+American and United charge $59 for their airport lounge passes.
 (As of recently, Delta no longer sells single-day airport lounge passes to the general public.)
 Keep in mind, however, that most of these airline passes are limited to U.S. domestic airport lounges.

 Best for: Casual travelers.

-It used to be that all business travelers worth their salt carried a lounge membership card with their preferred airline, often bought on the company dime.
+It used to be that all business travelers worth their salt carried a lounge membership card with their preferred airline, often purchased on their company’s dime.
 Those perks are mostly gone now, with road warriors finding more flexible ways to gain access to airport lounges (see the “Elite Status” and “Credit Card” sections below).

 If you fly one airline exclusively, however, an airline membership is still something to consider.
-Airline club memberships also give you access into alliance clubs, such as the Star Alliance or Oneworld, which will help if you’re traveling internationally.
+Airline club memberships also give you access into alliance lounges, including the Star Alliance and Oneworld airlines, which will help a lot if you’re traveling internationally.

 If you go this route, expect to pay $350 to $650, plus an “initiation fee” between $50 and $100, for an annual membership.
-Before you buy, you’ll also want to check to make sure that the destinations you visit the most actually have lounges; as a rule, you only find clubs in the world’s busier airports.
+Before shelling out, check to make sure that the destinations you visit the most actually have airport lounges; as a rule, you’ll only find these types of clubs in the world’s busier airports.

-Best for: Frequent travelers who know they’ll be relying on one airline or alliance.
+Best for: Frequent travelers who rely on one airline or alliance.

 What’s nice about Priority Pass is that you can choose from several membership levels.
-For $399 a year, you get free unlimited access to all of the clubs in the network.
-If you don’t travel that often, you can pay $249 for 10 free visits, with additional visits costing $27.
-Or you can simply buy a $99 membership and then pay $27 each time you go.
+For $429 per year, you get free, unlimited access to all of the airport lounges in the network.
+If you don’t travel that often, you can pay $299 for 10 free airport lounge visits, with additional visits beyond that costing $32 each.
+Or you can buy a $99 membership, then pay $32 every time you access an in-network airport lounge.

 Best for: Frequent air travelers who take different airlines.

 Who needs to worry about those airline-owned clubs?
-In some airports, public lounges—where you pay a fee for comfortable chairs, snacks, Wi-Fi access, small meals, and non-alcoholic beverages—are giving the legacy lounges a run for their money.
+In some airports, public lounges—which let you pay a fee for comfortable chairs, snacks, Wi-Fi access, small meals, and non-alcoholic beverages—are giving the legacy airport lounges a run for their money.

-At the Cleveland airport, for example, you can enter the Airspace Lounge after security in the main terminal and pay from $20 per day.
-(Airspace also has lounges at New York-JFK and San Diego.)
-At Atlanta’s Hartsfield-Jackson International, you can buy a day pass to The Club.
-There are shower facilities, free Wi-Fi, and complimentary snacks and beverages.
-The Club also has lounges at 10 other U.S. airports (including in Boston, Las Vegas, Orlando, and Seattle) as well as two London airports.
+At Cleveland’s airport, for example, you can enter the Airspace Lounge after security in the main terminal and pay from $20 per day.
+(Airspace also has a lounge at San Diego International Airport.)
+At Atlanta’s Hartsfield-Jackson International Airport, you can buy a day pass to The Club, which proffers shower facilities, free Wi-Fi, and complimentary snacks and beverages for $40.
+The Club also has lounges at 11 other U.S. airports (including in Boston, Las Vegas, Orlando, and Seattle) as well as at London’s Heathrow and Gatwick airports.

-International travelers may want to check out Plaza Premium, which offers buffet meals, drinks, and—crucial for those making long-haul flights—showers in many lounges.
-Some even have massage and spa services for an extra fee.
+International travelers can consider Plaza Premium, which offers buffet meals, drinks, and—crucial for those making long-haul flights—showers in many of their airport lounges.
+Some even offer massage and spa services for an extra fee.
 Current locations include various airports in Canada, China, Australia, Malaysia, India, and more.
 Rates vary by location.

 Best for: Travelers who want more flexibility than airline lounges provide.

 Loyalty does have its privileges.
-Most airlines offer lounge perks for customers who make elite status, with benefits that extend throughout the network.
+Most airlines offer airport lounge access to their customers who make elite status, with benefits that extend throughout the network.

-Make Elite 50K status on Air Canada or Premier Gold status on United, for example, and you’ll gain access to most of the Star Alliance lounges around the world (there are limitations, however, as some lounges restrict Gold access to passengers flying internationally).
-The SkyTeam alliance, made up of Delta, Air France, KLM, and other airlines, has similar perks for Elite Plus members, as does the Oneworld alliance spearheaded by American Airlines.
+Make Elite 50K status on Air Canada, or Premier Gold on United, for example, and you’ll get access to most of the Star Alliance airport lounges around the world (there are limitations, however, as some lounges restrict Gold access to passengers flying internationally).
+The SkyTeam Airline Alliance, made up of Delta, Air France, KLM, and other airlines, offers airport lounge access for Elite Plus members, as does the Oneworld alliance, which is spearheaded by American Airlines.

-Best for: Frequent travelers who fly exclusively on one airline.
+Best for: Frequent travelers who fly exclusively, or almost exclusively, on one airline or alliance.

 Getting a credit card that offers airport lounge privileges is perhaps one of the easiest ways to ensure that you’ll never be stuck on the concourse again, although some of these cards carry hefty annual fees.

-Airline credit cards can come with lounge perks too.
-The United MileagePlus Explorer card gives you two one-time-use passes to United Clubs, along with other travel extras, for $0 for the first year, then $95 per year thereafter.
+Airline credit cards can come with airport lounge perks too.
+The United Explorer Card, for example, gives you two one-time-use passes to get into United Clubs, plus other travel extras, for $0 for the first year, then $95 per year thereafter.

-Caveat: Before you apply for any credit card, read the fine print and make sure that your spending and traveling habits make getting a card worthwhile.
+Caveat: Before you apply for any credit card, read the fine print to make sure that your spending and traveling habits make getting a card worthwhile.

-Best for: Big spenders who don’t mind paying annual fees for perks, as well as occasional flyers willing to pay a smaller annual fee for a limited number of day passes.
+Best for: Big spenders who don’t mind paying annual fees for perks, as well as occasional flyers who are willing to pay a smaller annual fee for a limited number of airport lounge day passes.

-Be a Guest (or Buy Your Way in)
+Be a Guest at (or Buy Your Way Into) Airport Lounges

 And finally, there’s always the kindness of strangers.
-Some people on travel forums such as eBay.com and .say they’ve gained lounge access by simply standing outside the door and asking people going inside if they will bring them in as a guest.
-And FlyerTalk itself has a Coupon Connection section where frequent posters are able to swap lounge passes (you need to have a certain number of posts on the site to join).
-Other places to check for guest passes are
+Some people on travel forums such as FlyerTalk say that they gained lounge access by simply standing outside the door and asking people going inside if they will bring them in as a guest.
+And FlyerTalk itself has a Coupon Connection section, where frequent posters are able to swap lounge passes, although you need a certain number of posts on the site to join.
+Other places to check for airport lounge guest passes are eBay and .

 Best for: People who don’t mind asking strangers for favors.